ceeoinnovations/prev-ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 </div>
 ```

-Where "DIV_NAME" can be one of **five** possible sections.
+Where "DIV_NAME" can be one of **four** possible sections.
 Each of these sections has unique formatting and capabilities.
-1. site_title
-2. image_text_overlay
+1. image_text_overlay
-3. video_text_overlay
+2. video_text_overlay
-4. document
+3. document
-5. free_write
+4. free_write

 ## 1. "site_title"